Star Wars: The Force Awakens has broken records, received stellar reviews and revitalized a much-loved franchise.

-Some people think he unburdened his fatherly guilt to Maz Kanata off-camera at her castle.
+Some people imagine Han unburdened his fatherly guilt to Maz Kanata off-camera at her castle.
 But the reason we cut away in that scene is because the audience didn’t need to hear Han explain Rey’s backstory.

-As Rey reached out to him, he looked like he was going to chuck himself off the cliff.
-It was like that time he jumped off a ledge in Cloud City when Vader propositioned him in Empire.
+As Rey reached out to Luke, he looked like he was going to chuck himself off the cliff, a bit like that time he jumped off that ledge in Cloud City in Empire.

-As for Kylo, cousin-rivalry will hardly have the pathos of the father-son duel in Return of the Jedi.
+Sure, although I’m not sure cousin-rivalry will have the pathos of the father-son duel in Return of the Jedi.

 A lot of fans are sold on this one; Rey is the granddaughter of old Obi-Wan “Ben” Kenobi.

-Kylo was likely named Ben after Kenobi.
-So he goes up against the granddaughter of his namesake, who may also be his cousin?
-It’s not really the “deeply and profoundly satisfying” ending Trevorrow has promised.
+And Kylo fighting the granddaughter of his namesake?
+It’s not really the “deeply and profoundly satisfying” ending Trevorrow teased.

 She’s the Force, reborn…

 Rey picked up piloting and force skills so quickly both Han and then Kylo looked at her with amazement.
-But perhaps this isn’t Rey’s first rodeo.
+Perhaps this isn’t Rey’s first rodeo.
 Yup, she’s the Rey-incarnation of Anakin/Vader.

 Maybe after Anakin brought balance to the force, he saw his grandson fall to the dark side.
 He made the sacrifice to return and redeem him, the way Luke saved Vader.